Amalfi Coast Gay Travel

 So, you’re a gay traveler headed to the Amalfi coast…but which town is best for you?
 Each has a different vibe, so choose wisely!

 You’ll find much more to the Amalfi Coast area than just the town of Amalfi.
 Many gay vacationers also stay in Positano.
-Plus, Airbnb rentals in Positano are frequently cheaper and still offer quality.
+Plus, vacation rentals in Positano are frequently cheaper and still offer quality.

 Capri on the other hand is quite busy with tourists, yet has a similar vibe to Positano.
 In Capri, you’ll probably find similar value to the town of Amalfi.
 In my opinion, Capri is nice to visit, but I wouldn’t want to stay there.